Asian Studies: Major, Minor

 - A dynamic interdisciplinary approach that combines the humanities, social sciences, arts and culture, and language study

 - Access to a robust cocurricular program of campus speakers, visiting artists, panel discussions, symposia and exhibitions in the Cantor Art Gallery

 - Active engagement with the arts on campus, including opportunities to assist with gallery exhibitions, and participate in music, dance and theatre performances

-- Study Abroad options in Japan, China, Sri Lanka, Indonesia and Vietnam and opportunities to travel to Asia for short courses in May and the summer months
+- Study abroad options in China, Sri Lanka, Indonesia, Vietnam and Japan and opportunities to travel to Asia for short courses in May and the summer months

 - The opportunity to study four years of Chinese language